-Available from: Tools Selection Tools flyout Rectangle Selection Tool-drag out a rectangular selection area of your chosen size (use the Ctrl key to constrain to a square area).
+Selection Rectangle Selection Tool-drag out a Tools flyout rectangular selection area of your chosen size (use the Ctrl key to constrain to a square area).
 Ellipse Selection Tool-drag out an ellipse selection area (use Ctrl key to constrain to a circle).
-QuickShape Selection Tools flyout-provides different variable shapes, including pie, star, arrow, heart, spiral, wave, and so on.
+QuickShape Selection Tools flyout provides different variable shapes, including pie, star, arrow, heart, spiral, wave, and so on.
 The shapes can be further "morphed" into other custom QuickShapes by dragging node handles around the QuickShape.
-Lasso Tools flyout Freehand Selection Tool-lets you draw a freehand (irregular) line which is closed automatically to create an irregularly shaped selection area.
+Freehand Selection Tool-lets you draw a Tools flyout freehand (irregular) line which is closed automatically to create an irregularly shaped selection area.